microsoft/WhatTheHack/CONTRIBUTING-NEW.md

 ### On-Boarding Process

-1. Submit the proposal for your new WTH for consideration: http://aka.ms/wthproposal
+Once you have submitted an [Issue/Proposal](https://aka.ms/wthproposal) via Github, you can expect the following:

+TODO: Add a note about how we encourage authors to collaborate via Microsoft Teams.
+This part of the process is optional, but recommended.

 1. WTH Leads will get in touch to start the on-boarding process.
-If they are aware of other teams with similar proposals, they will schedule a meeting with everyone to see if it makes sense to combine efforts.
+If they are aware of other authors with similar proposals, they will schedule a meeting with everyone to see if it makes sense to combine efforts.
 1. WTH Leads will update the What The Hack teams site and:
     - Add everyone in your team to the What The Hack teams site.
     - Create a new channel for you named the same as your new WTH.